-3. Insert the new battery with the positive side in the correct position.
-Always insert the battery in the door: never directly into the hearing aid.
-Gently close the battery door.
+3. Insert the new battery in the battery door with the + side facing upwards.
+Gently close the battery door

 When the hearing aid is not in use, open the battery door to turn it off.
 Open the battery door completely to allow moisture to evaporate and prolong the hearing aids' life span.